rundeck/docs/en/manual/04-jobs.md

 * Job Name: the name of the job
 * Group: the name of the job group
 * Description: Job description text
+* Scheduled: Include jobs that have been scheduled.

 You can type a substring or a regular expression in any of these fields.